lupyuen/lupyuen.github.io/src/terminal.md

 # Timer for LVGL Terminal

+_How will we poll for NSH Output and display it?_

+We've started an NSH Shell that will execute NSH Commands that we pipe to it.

+Now we need to periodically __poll for NSH Output__, and write the output to the LVGL display...

+-   Every couple of milliseconds we...

+    -   __Poll the NSH Shell__ to check if it has output data

+    -   __Read the output__ from NSH Shell

+    -   __Display the output__ in an LVGL Widget

 TODO

-In the previous sections we started an NSH Shell that will execute NSH Commands that we pipe to it.

-Our LVGL Terminal for NSH Shell shall periodically check for output from the NSH Shell, and write the output to the LVGL Display...

--   Every couple of milliseconds...

-    -   We call `poll()` to check if NSH Shell has output data

-    -   We read the output from NSH Shell

-    -   We display the NSH Output in an LVGL Label Widget

 We'll do this with an [LVGL Timer](https://docs.lvgl.io/master/overview/timer.html) like so: [lvgldemo.c](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/2f591f4e2589298caf6613ba409d667be61a9881/examples/lvgldemo/lvgldemo.c#L257-L269)